opentaps/open-climate-investing/book/New-Asset-Classes.md

 Finally, the renewable energy as a sector continues to grow, but because they are now an economically competitive asset, the market is also changing.
 Long-term offtaker agreements are increasingly being replaced by merchant power agreements, where project owners are selling energy on shorter contracts or even at spot prices.

+So what can we learn from this little history lesson?

+- Offsets were a "bridge" measure for projects while they are not economically viable on their own.
+If the technology scales successfully, then offsets will need to go away.  if technology does not scale successfully, then well...
+- Attribute certificates will always be around to different green commodities, but the market for them may become more sophisticated over time, leading to more complex attributes.
+- While new technologies or project types could find support in the voluntary markets, which offer a greater variety and more flexibility, compliance markets are much, much bigger and will provide the scale.
+- Both voluntary and compliance programs may be slow to move, creating long windows of opportunities.
+- In the early days, there will be advantageous terms and high prices paid for new projects, thanks to government policies and general goodwill.
+To scale, though, prices for carbon assets must come down significantly to be competitive.
+- Because of this, new and novel technologies will try to get premium prices based on differentiation, but large scale technologies will trade as commodities where "a ton of carbon is a ton of carbon."

 ----